FitNesse technical setup

 The functional people use the central server to manage the test pages

-Each developer has its own FitNesse server, which imports the page from the central server and use the local workspace
+Each developer has its own FitNesse server, which imports the page from the central server and uses the local workspace

 A job adds, delete and commits the changes made on the central server’s pages